CaptainIgl00/resume/README.md

 ---

-**Key Improvement**: This is now a proper Python package with modern tooling, type safety, comprehensive testing, and a beautiful CLI interface while maintaining all original functionality.
+**Key Improvement**: This is now a proper Python package with modern tooling, type safety, comprehensive testing, a beautiful CLI interface, and full CI/CD automation while maintaining all original functionality.